 Prospect is a very small city located in the state of Kentucky.
 With a population of 4,875 people and three constituent neighborhoods, Prospect is the 88th largest community in Kentucky.

 Prospect home prices are not only among the most expensive in Kentucky, but Prospect real estate also consistently ranks among the most expensive in America.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.51% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Prospect telecommute to their jobs.
+Overall, about 8.81% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Prospect home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Prospect residents report their race to be White, followed by Asian.
-Important ancestries of people in Prospect include English, Irish, Scottish, and French .
+The greatest number of Prospect residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Prospect include English, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Prospect is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Polish.